Home

 • Machine learning, an introduction

-The first course I ever taught:
+My first course, that I ever taught:

 • 2008–02: Computational linguistics (datalingvistikk, da: DASP106)